 Friday Transportation Seminars at Portland State University have been a tradition since 2000.
 You can join us online at 11:30 AM.
-Stay tuned for an announcement of the fall term lineup.
+All presentations are recorded and shared on the event page afterwards.

 This presentation will cover experiences, disparities, and solutions to gendered travel differences.
 Madeline will discuss research from a worldwide survey of harassment on public transit with specific insights from Los Angeles and research from two agency-led studies in Los Angeles.
 The talk will cover the large issues that make women's travel needs distinct from their male counter-parts - safety and complex travel patterns and some promising solutions for addressing these disparities.

 - Increased awareness of intersectional issues facing women and differences by race and age.

 - Ideas for solutions to address gender differences in transportation.

 This 60-minute seminar is eligible for 1 hour of professional development credit for AICP (see our provider summary).
 We can provide an electronic attendance certificate for other types of certification maintenance.

 Photo by Rawpixel/iStock